Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Project Structure

-Let us set up a clean project structure that will scale as our API grows:
+A clean project structure that will scale as the API grows is appropriate from the outset:

 fastapi-task-manager/